-- Blocking technique used to increase the precision of an experiment by breaking the experiment into homogeneous segments (blocks) in order to control any potential block to block variability (e.g. measurement of metabolites in different days or shift, by different technicians, by different machines). - Any effects on the experimental results as a result of the blocking factor will be identified and minimized.
+- Blocking the technique used to increase the precision of an experiment by breaking the experiment into homogeneous segments (blocks) to control any potential block to block variability (e.g., measurement of metabolites in different days or shifts, by different technicians, by different machines). - Any effects on the experimental results of the blocking factor will be identified and minimized.